Chart Color Schemes

 Frankston North has 122 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 3,817 weekly passenger trips.
 The area's transport accessibility is rated as excellent, with residents on average being located just 185 meters from the nearest stop.

-Across all routes, there are an average of 545 trips per day, which works out to approximately 31 weekly trips per individual stop.
+On a daily basis, there are an average of 545 trips across all routes, which translates to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport